Devnetly/Hierarchical-Multi-agent-Reinforcement-Learning/README.md

    - The second agent steps and stays on the other pressure plate outside the door, allowing the first agent to cross.

 3. **Completion**
-The task is completed when both agents successfully navigate the puzzle and reach the goal area
+The episode is ended when both agents successfully navigate the puzzle and reach the goal area or when agents have taken 100000 steps.

 ## Features